w3c/wai-curricula/content/how-to-use-these-curricula.md

 {% include excol.html type="middle" %}

 The curricula is divided into different parts following a modular approach.
-It consists of:
+Modules can be combined to address the needs of several roles together.
+Curricula consist of:

 * Curriculum &mdash; A complete part of the curricula.
 The introductory part addresses a variety of roles, and subsequent parts address specific roles.
-Each curriculum contains:
+Each curriculum consists of:
-  * Prerequisites &mdash; Recommended prior skills or knowledge.
+  * Prerequisites &mdash; Recommended prior skills or knowledge for students and instructors.
 * Modules &mdash; Smallest logical entity of a curriculum that is expected to be taught and assessed in its entirety.
+They provide advice for different components, scenarios, and users following a universal design approach.
 Each module consists of:
   * Learning Outcomes for Module &mdash; Overall description of what students will learn and should be able to demonstrate.
-  * Competencies &mdash; Recommended prioir skills or knowledge.
+  * Competencies &mdash; Recommended prior skills or knowledge for students and instructors.
   * Topics to Teach &mdash; Structured thematic guidance to support the teaching sequence.
   * Ideas to Assess Knowledge for Module &mdash; Suggested ideas to assess the acquired skills or knowledge based on module contents.
   * Teaching Resources &mdash; Recommended resources to deliver the learning outcomes.
 Some resources are integral part of the teaching while others are optional further reading.